-We liked the resources that Onix had for deployment and training.
+“We liked the resources that Onix had for deployment and training.”

 Cleveland-based Garland Industries, Inc., has a diverse and interesting past.
 The company has been a manufacturing innovator for more than 100 years.
-Its storied history began in 1895 when Jacob B. Wise purchased the Garland Company, Inc., known then as the Garland Refining Company, for $100 with money he borrowed from his brother, Samuel.
+Its storied history began in 1895 when Jacob B. Wise purchased the Garland Company, Inc., known then as the Garland Refining Company, for $100 with money he borrowed from his brother Samuel.

 Acquisitions Add to IT Complexity

 “We liked the resources that Onix had for deployment and training,” said Mr. Emrick.
 “We didn’t move quickly; we moved one region at a time, and we’ve never looked back.
 Switching to Google was a big deal.
-We had overhead costs and issues (around legacy systems), and time spent in setup and support.
-But Google just made it easy and those problems went away.”
+We had overhead costs and issues (around legacy systems), and time spent in set up and support.
+But Google just made it easy, and those problems went away.”

-Conclusion: Employees Appreciate Simplicity and Speed That Google Brings
+Employees Appreciate Simplicity and Speed That Google Brings

 Mr. Emrick celebrated the benefits, saying, “Can you believe that I used to train employees how to efficiently send email attachments because files were so large?
 Now we just send an email asking them to look at the Drive folder.”